 Tenure

 CRO members should commit to at least three years in this position.
 Newly appointed members are expected to serve at least five years in the position.
-Transfers into and out of any CRO unit are governed by OPD DGO B-04, Personnel Assignments, Selection Process, and Transfers.
+Voluntary transfers out of the Community Policing assignment are subject to DGO B-04 Section IX.B.4's one year Patrol requirement.

+If the Chief of Police or designee approves a voluntary transfer from the Community Policing assignment to another eligible out-of-Patrol assignment pursuant to DGO B-04 Section IX.B.3, that approval shall be documented in writing and submitted to the Special Resources Commander.
+Such a transfer is disfavored unless the member's immediate supervisor concurs in the transfer out of the Community Policing assignment.

 Evaluation

 Performance reviews and appraisals of CROs will be conducted on a regular basis as dictated in DGO B-06, Performance Appraisal.
 Supervisors shall also evaluate whether CRO performance is meeting community empowerment goals outlined in this policy.
-The evaluating supervisor may collect, review, and incorporate community and Neighborhood Council input in their evaluation of CROs.
+The evaluating supervisor shall collect, review, and incorporate community and Neighborhood Council input in Supervisory Note Files, and in turn incorporated into annual performance appraisals, in line with current practice.
 All community input regarding CROs shall be included in the evaluation.

 If supervisors consider community and Neighborhood Council input, supervisors should obtain as much contextual and background information as possible and permit the CRO member to respond, if necessary.